-The following is intended as a guide, gives details on specific hardware components and should be used in conjunction to the SOLIDWORKS System Requirements.
+The following is intended as a guide only, gives details on specific hardware components and should be used in conjunction to the SOLIDWORKS System Requirements.
 However the entire system should be designed and assembled for optimal performance.
 Custom machines can be a cheaper option, however selecting components individually and connecting them together may not be compatible or efficient.
 Cooling and thermal management is also an important aspect.
 Purchasing a fully built system from a computer manufacturer ensures all components will work together correctly.
 We can supply and would recommend the HP Z range of desktop workstations and the HP Zbook range of laptop workstations.

 PROCESSOR: This is the component that performs the majority of SOLIDWORKS calculations, sometimes referred to as a CPU.
 The speed of the processor is referred to in GHz, meaning the more GHz a processor has the better.
 Also look for the "Turbo" GHz speed, as this is the maximum speed at which a processor can perform tasks, over the standard "base" speed.
 We recommend the use of Intel i7 and Intel Xeon processors.
 The key benefit with an Intel Xeon processor, is it supports the use of ECC RAM, or Error Correcting Code RAM.
 This RAM is designed to correct any hardware errors when processing large amounts of data.